Go With What You’re Confident and Comfortable With

 - Can make sex a little bit painful for women.

 5. Cervical Caps:- This is a deep silicone cup that is inserted in the vagina over the cervix by a doctor.
 They prevent the sperm from entering the uterus.
 They come in different sizes to fit correctly in every woman.
 A doctor will do a pelvic exam and will tell you which size fits you best.
 It has a strap for easy removal from the vagina.
 They need to be prescribed by the doctor and fitted by them only.
 You can also put it by yourself after some practice and with your doctor’s presence.
 It has to be used with spermicides for effective results.
-It can be inserted hours before having conception and can you can keep it for the next 48 hours after having a conception.
+It can be inserted hours before conception and you can keep it for the next 48 hours after conception.
 They can be reused after washing it with warm water and storing it in their container which comes along with the cervical cap when you purchase it.
 They may cause some irritation in some women and some women may feel uncomfortable having it in their vagina.
 Some women are allergic to spermicides.
 The doctor will tell you if it’s best for you or not.
 These cervical caps don’t protect against sexually transmitted diseases.
-You can remove the cervical cap after 6 to 48 hours after having intercourse.
+You can remove the cervical cap 6 to 48 hours after having intercourse.
 Don’t wear this cervical cap when you are on your regular menstrual cycle.
 They are 90% effective in preventing pregnancies if used properly.
 You need some practice to put it in the correct position in your vagina.
 So talk to your doctor about it.

-6. Diaphragms:- A diaphragm is a type of contraceptive method which is like a circular dome.
+6. Diaphragms:- A diaphragm is a type of contraceptive method that is like a circular dome.
 It is made up of thin and soft silicone material.
 It is placed in the vagina covering the cervix so that the sperm doesn’t enter the uterus during or after conception.
 It can be kept in the vagina hours before having intercourse and should be taken out after 6 to 8 hours of conception.
 When it is used with any type of spermicide it becomes 98% effective in preventing pregnancy.
 It doesn’t protect against sexually transmitted diseases.
 There are many sizes available in the market so check with your doctor which size is suitable for your vagina.
 In some women, it can cause irritation and other infections.
 Don’t wear this diaphragm when you are on your regular menstrual cycle.
 They are 90% effective in preventing pregnancies if used properly.
 You need some practice to put it in the correct position in your vagina.
 So talk to your doctor about it.
 After every use, you have to remove and wash the diaphragm with warm water and let it air dry.

 7. Implants:- It is a small plastic flexible rod that is the size of a matchstick.
 It is placed under the skin of a women’s upper arm by doctors and professional nurses.
 Its function is to release a hormone called progestogen into the blood which prevents the release of an egg every month which helps in ovulation.
 Since no egg is released the sperm can only enter the uterus but cannot do fertilization as there is no egg in the uterus.
-Hence women cannot get pregnant without an egg or without fertilization.
+Hence women cannot get pregnant without an egg or fertilization.
 The implant’s lifetime is till 3 years.
 You can happily enjoy without rushing to other contraceptive methods every time you have intercourse.
 You can remove it in between if you want.
 After 3 years it has to be removed by the doctor.
 It is 99% effective in preventing pregnancies.
 It has some side effects:-

 - High in cost.